-"Having a curved spine when doing this exercise puts a lot of pressure on your back and can cause injury," says Nick.
+"Having a curved spine when doing this exercise puts a lot of pressure on your back and can cause injury," says Sinfield.
 "You should maintain a neutral spine throughout the exercise."

-To get the full benefits from this move, pull the bar all the way up to the waist just above the belly button, keeping elbows tucked in, and lower the bar by straightening the arms completely.
+To get the full benefits from this move, pull the bar all the way up to the waist just above the belly button, keeping your elbows tucked in.
+Lower the bar by straightening the arms completely.

 How to do a bent over row correctly:

 - Bend forward at the waist, keeping your chest high.

 - Bend your knees slightly and keep your back straight.

 - Pull the bar towards your waist, just above the belly button.

 Starting with your knees bent right into your chest was the most common mistake with the leg press.

 "This starting position is often referred to as 'going too deep' and it puts a lot of pressure on your lower back," says Sinfield.